design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 - Use mono only for code-like or technical content.
 - Avoid mixing too many text sizes inside a single compact component.

+Typography contract summary for AI consumers:

+- Body default must be `16px / 1.5 / 400`.
+- Button text must use `500` weight.
+- Small helper/caption text may use `12px`, but never as the main readable body size.
+- Card titles should default to `20px` with `600` weight when a clear title hierarchy is needed.
+- Section headings should start at `24px` with `600` weight.
+- Page headings should start at `30px` with `700` weight.

 ## Components

 ## Button